Tlaxcala: Tourism

 Regional festivals here are known for dances featuring men in mustached masks (imitating Spaniards), large-plumed hats and colorful garb.
 This is especially apparent during Carnival, when over 4,000 folk dancers from different villages come to the capital to celebrate.
-In a village just north of the capital, in San Juan Totolac, every year they commemorate the departure of 400 families in 1591 who went north to colonize the land known as the Great Chichimeca, which primarily covers the northeast of modern Mexico.
-Streets in Huamantla are decorated with flowers in intricate designs on “La Noche que Nadie Duerme” (The Night No One Sleeps) in August.
+In a village just north of the capital, in San Juan Totolac, every year they commemorate the departure of 400 families in 1591 who went north to colonize the land known as the Gran Chichimeca, which primarily covers the northeast of modern Mexico.
+Streets in Huamantla are decorated with flowers in intricate designs on "La Noche que Nadie Duerme" (The Night No One Sleeps) in August.
 Many other festivals are in the state, many of which display the state's long tradition of bullfighting.